Brian Ramsay: 2019 Collective Bargaining

 During the 2019 collective bargaining, directives reflected steadfast confidence from the membership in a strong strike mandate and just as impressive support from players upon ratifying the contract.
 Health and safety initiatives have been a focal point of Ramsay in his tenure to date.
 The tripling of rehabilitation coverage for injuries sustained on-field was crucial in the 2019 negotiations with the CFL.
 The talks saw a focus on player rehabilitation and safety with additions to equipment standards, an expanded Health and Safety Committee, and restrictions for training camps and in-season practice schedules.

 2022 Collective Bargaining

 After navigating amendments to the CFL players' agreement for the 2020 and 2021 seasons, Ramsay again chaired the bargaining committee that negotiated a new seven-year collective agreement in May 2022.
 After talks broke down upon the expiry of the existing contract on May 14, 2022, Ramsay helped lead the CFLPA through its first work stoppage in 48 years.
 The resolve of the membership proved to be impactful as historical gains were seen, including increased player safety and rehabilitation, revenue sharing, and forms of guaranteed contracts.
-Also of note was the development of a mental health and substance abuse program, multiple increases to the minimum player salary, and a change that see's the agreement expiring one month before the 2028 training camp period.
+Also of note was the development of a mental health and substance abuse program, multiple increases to the minimum player salary, and a change that sees the agreement expiring one month before the 2028 training camp period.